Interplay of Nonsmoothness, Time Delay, and Stochasticity in Turning Dynamics: Mathematical Model

 where $\mu_{OU}$ is the process mean, $\sigma$ is the volatility, $\theta$ denotes the mean reversion speed and $dW(\tau)$ are the increments of a Wiener process.
 An Ornstein-Uhlenbeck process is chosen to model the fluctuating term in the system since it is a stationary Gaussian Markov process with zero mean.
-This process has been used in several studies to model regenerative chatter in metal cutting where delay and stochastic effects interact across multiple time scales \cite{kuske2010competition}, investigate stochastic P-bifurcations in nonlinear impact oscillators with soft barriers \cite{rounak2020stochastic}, and analyze vibro-impact systems driven by noise \cite{liu2018probabilistic}.
+In this formulation, the noise directly perturbs the effective chip load and process damping forces, consistent with the physical interpretation of fluctuating chip thickness and frictional contact.
+Alternative stochastic models are theoretically possible.
+A Wiener process (Brownian motion) would result in unbounded, non-stationary random walks in the cutting force, which does not align with the bounded force fluctuations observed around a nominal mean.
+Poisson or jump processes are appropriate when rare, discrete events such as tool breakage or large chip spalling are dominant, but they do not capture the persistent small-amplitude fluctuations typical of stable cutting, and are also not suitable for the continuous frictional case.
+In contrast, the OU process offers a minimal continuous-time model with bounded variance and adjustable correlation time, making it well-suited to represent aggregated cutting force uncertainties in turning.
+OU process has been used in several studies to model regenerative chatter in metal cutting where delay and stochastic effects interact across multiple time scales \cite{kuske2010competition}, investigate stochastic P-bifurcations in nonlinear impact oscillators with soft barriers \cite{rounak2020stochastic}, and analyze vibro-impact systems driven by noise \cite{liu2018probabilistic}.